-compensation in the Vaccine Program."
+On March 9, 2016, Petitioners filed a Motion for a decision dismissing the petition.
+According to the Motion, "[a]n investigation of the facts and available science supporting petitioners' case has demonstrated to petitioners that they will be unable to prove that they are entitled to compensation in the Vaccine Injury Compensation Program ("VICP")."
+Motion, at 1.
 Petitioners further state that they understand that a dismissal decision will result in a judgment against them, and that such a judgment will end all of their rights in the Vaccine Program.

-To receive compensation under the Vaccine Act, Petitioners must prove either 1) that N.M.M.B. suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to one of his vaccinations, or 2) that he suffered an injury that was actually caused by a vaccine.
+To receive compensation under the Vaccine Act, Petitioner must prove either 1) that he suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to one of his vaccinations, or 2) that he suffered an injury that was actually caused by a vaccine.
 See §§ 300aa-13(a)(1)(A) and 300aa-11(c)(1).
-An examination of the record did not uncover any evidence that N.M.M.B. suffered a "Table Injury."
-Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that his injuries were caused by a vaccination.
+An examination of the record did not uncover any evidence that MWS suffered a "Table Injury."
+Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that his injuries were caused by vaccinations.

-Under the Vaccine Act, a petitioner may not be awarded compensation based solely on the petitioner's claims alone.
+Under the Vaccine Act, a petitioner may not be awarded compensation based on the petitioner's claims alone.
 Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 300aa-13(a)(1).
 In this case, because the medical records are insufficient to establish entitlement to compensation, a medical opinion must be offered in support.
 Petitioners, however, have offered no such opinion.